Washington’s 9.9% income tax is now law. Get the Tax Planning Guide →

 Next steps

 The planning window is short.
-2026 and 2027 are the years when founders, investors and high‑income professionals can act—whether by accelerating income, qualifying for QSBS, electing the PTE or moving.
-To dive deeper into the specific rules, timelines and planning checklists, see our Washington State Tax Planning Guide for High Earners.
-If you need help applying these strategies to your situation, feel free to book a call.
+2026 and 2027 are the years when founders, investors, and high-income professionals can act — whether by accelerating income, qualifying for QSBS, electing the PTE, or moving.
+To dive deeper into the specific rules, timelines, and planning checklists, get the Washington State Tax Planning Guide for High Earners (58 pages, $49.99 — QSBS strategies, the marriage penalty, domicile planning, PTE elections, worked examples for founders, physicians, and executives).
+If you need help applying these strategies to your specific situation, book a consultation with Joe Wallin.

 Washington State Tax Planning Guide cover